Will-uob/will-uob-notes/_articles/What-is-stable-diffusion.md

 time step, you end up with an isotropic Gaussian distribution[^4], at $t=T$ via a gradual process.

 ## A mathematical viewpoint
-Beware!
-The following is probably going to be very difficult to summarise, though I'll try my best.
-This also seems to be the most difficult aspect of understanding, the underlying maths behind these networks seems to be quite advanced sometimes.

-Also, note that it's going to be very important to revise the normal distribution, since it seems to be coming up everywhere.

 Ultimately we need a loss function which our neural network needs to optimize, so let's be a little more formal.

 Let $q(\mathbf{x}\_0)$ be the real data distribution.
 We can sample from this distribution to get an image, $\mathbf{x}\_0 \sim q(\mathbf{x}\_0)$.
 We define the forward diffusion process